Telex

 Sense 2 is more controversial: some people consider the act of cracking itself to be unethical, like breaking and entering.
 But the belief that `ethical' cracking excludes destruction at least moderates the behavior of people who see themselves as `benign' crackers (see also samurai).
 On this view, it may be one of the highest forms of hackerly courtesy to (a) break into a system, and then (b) explain to the sysop, preferably by email from a superuser account, exactly how it was done and how the hole can be plugged -- acting as an unpaid (and unsolicited) tiger team.

-of either version of the hacker ethic is that almost all hackers are actively
+manifestation of either version of the hacker ethic is that almost all

-willing to share technical tricks, software, and (where possible) computing
+hackers are actively willing to share technical tricks, software, and

-FidoNet and Internet (see Internet address) can function without central
+Internet (see Internet address) can function without central control

-control because of this trait; they both rely on and reinforce a sense
+because of this trait; they both rely on and reinforce a sense of

 hack mode /n./